cmb-chula/pylon/README.md

 Listed in requirements.txt:

-- Pytorch 1.4, 1.5 or 1.6
+- Pytorch 1.7
 - Torchvision
 - albumentations
-- Segmentation models pytorch (a3cc9ac)
+- Segmentation models pytorch

-- Nvidia's Apex (5d9b5cb)
+### Preparing datasets

+#### NIH's Chest X-Ray 14
 You need to download the Chest X-Ray 14 dataset by yourself from https://nihcc.app.box.com/v/ChestXray-NIHCC.

-Extract all the images into a single big directory `./data/images`, containing 100k images.
+Extract all the images into a single big directory `data/nih14/images`, containing 100k images.

+#### VinDr-CXR

+Download the DICOM version from Kaggle https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/overview

+You need to convert them into PNG.
+The script is provided in `scripts/convert_dcm_to_png.py`.
+The conversion will not alter the aspect ratio it will aim for maximum 1024 either width or height.

+Put all the PNG files into directory `data/vin/images`.

 ### Installing Segmentation models pytorch